Old school tattoos.

 A guest artist is a high level artist from another country coming to our shop for a short period of time (for example 3 weeks).

-We schedule one client per guest artist a day.
-On the day of your appointment you will have enough time to discuss and adapt your design if necessary.
+We schedule 1 client per guest artist per day.
+On the day of appointment so you have plenty of time to review your design together and make any necessary adjustments.

 Would you like to see the design beforehand?
 Be sure to let the reception know when booking your appointment.